JacksonReynolds/rails-project-gear-pool/README.md

 ## Pre-requisites

 Make sure that you have installed bundler.
-You can check this by running `gem install bundler` from your root directory in the temrinal.
+You can check this by running `gem install bundler` from your root directory in the terminal.

 ## Install

 Once you have cloned this repository, cd into the app parent directory and run `bundler install`.
-After that, run `rake db:seed` to make sure the database is set up.
+After that, run `rake db:migrate` to make sure the database is set up.

 ## Running the App

 In the terminal, start the rails server (`rails s`) and navigate to `localhost:3000` in your browser of choice.
-This will bring you the root directory of the app, from which you can navigate from there using the nav bar at the top.
+This will bring you to the root directory of the app, from which you can navigate using the nav bar at the top.

 ## Contributors Guide